teamMay/factory/README.md

 #### Declaration

-To declare a factory, you have to declare which adapter your using (plain Object, typeorm, ...), the entity you are building and the fields to be populated.
+To declare a factory, you have to provide:

+- An adapter: ObjectAdapter, TypeormAdapter, ...
+- An entity: the model you are building
+- The fields to be populated (theirs default values or ways to generate them)

+The adapter allows you to persist your data.
+If you want to save your data in a database via typeorm, you can use the `TypeormAdapter`.
+Default Adapter is `ObjectAdapter` and does not persist anything.
+You can create your own adapter to persist your data the way you want.

 ```typescript
 import { Factory } from '@teamMay/factory';